anquanscan/sec-tools/README.md

 [CKS-Exercises-Certified-Kubernetes-Security-Specialist](https://github.com/moabukar/CKS-Exercises-Certified-Kubernetes-Security-Specialist): A set of curated exercises to help you prepare for the CKS exam
 [toolkit-exploit-hacking-seismologic-networks](https://github.com/jamesjara/toolkit-exploit-hacking-seismologic-networks): toolkit for exploiting your own seismological networks
 [Android-PIN-Bruteforce](https://github.com/urbanadventurer/Android-PIN-Bruteforce): Unlock an Android phone (or device) by bruteforcing the lockscreen PIN.
 Turn your Kali Nethunter phone into a bruteforce PIN cracker for Android devices! (no root, no adb)
 [cybergym](https://github.com/lucideus-repo/cybergym): Lucideus CyberGym is the internal CTF event we organise for our security professionals to grow and learn together.
 Now everyone can access the challenges that can be easily setup and start playing.
+[gigahorse-toolchain](https://github.com/nevillegrech/gigahorse-toolchain): A binary lifter and analysis framework for Ethereum smart contracts